empirical-run/appwright/docs/config.md

 - BROWSERSTACK_ACCESS_KEY

 BrowserStack also requires `name` and `osVersion` of the device to be set in the projects in appwright config file.

+### Lambdatest

+Lambdatest [Real Device Cloud](https://www.lambdatest.com/support/docs/app-testing-on-real-devices/) can be used to provide remote devices to Appwright.

+These environment variables are required for the BrowserStack

+- LAMBDATEST_USERNAME
+- LAMBDATEST_ACCESS_KEY

+Lambdatest also requires `name` and `osVersion` of the device to be set in the projects in appwright config file.

 ### Android Emulator